zoppatorsk/IP-visualizer/README.md

 This will use the .env.production file and set the api path to the correct url.

-If you want to serve client independetly from a regular webserver you can run
+If you want to serve client independently from a regular webserver you can run

 ```bash
 npm run build